 What Size Hook Do You Use?

 Most crochet snowflakes are crocheted with thread, which means you likely will need a smaller, steel crochet hook (I like this set the best).
-The crochet snowflake pattern will indicate the correct size thread and hook you need.
+The crochet snowflake pattern will indicate the correct size thread and hook size you need.

 If you find crochet thread difficult to work with, just remember that the stitches are worked the same as with thicker yarn.
-Take time to work slowly can help as can a good light source.
-This might be a project you work on a sunny afternoon as opposed to evening, mindless crocheting in low light conditions.
+Taking time to work slowly can help as can a good light source.
+This might be a project you work on a sunny afternoon as opposed to the evening, mindless crocheting in low light conditions.

 How Do You Crochet a Snowflake for Beginners

 The good news is that crochet snowflakes use basic crochet stitches.
 Some of the basic stitches you will need to know are how to chain stitch (ch), slip stitch (sl st), single crochet (sc), and double crochet (dc).
 It will often start with a short chain that is joined but can start with a magic ring instead.
 Gauge is usually not too important, because, let’s face it, snowflakes come in all shapes and sizes!
 And don’t forget our list of crochet abbreviations if you get stuck!

 So while a snowflake crochet pattern might seem intimidating, with time and some patience with yourself and carefully following the instructions, you can make a beautiful crochet snowflake!
 Plus, this is a crochet project that will always stand the test of time.

 How Do You Stiffen Crochet Snowflakes

 Are you wondering how you stiffen a snowflake when once completed?
 You might find that it is easier than you think!
 Here are the steps: